What are the Key Features of the Intolerance test?

 The items on the list that display a colour indicate a minimum intolerance level of 85% and are graded as low, medium or high within these parameters.
-For instance if you are milk intolerant it will display the colour yellow or red.

 It is common for something that has never caused you an issue before to start doing so.
 It depends on your diet, habits and environment.
 If for reasons of poor immune system levels or poor diet, you have too much of one particular element in your system, your body will have trouble dealing with these increased levels.
 The side effects of this imbalance are known as intolerance.